 In evaluating the DFCs, GMA 12 and the individual districts recognize that (1) the production capability of the aquifers varies significantly across GMA 12, (2) historical groundwater production is significantly different across GMA 12, and (3) the importance of groundwater production to the social-economic livelihood of an area is significantly varied among the districts.
 As a result of this recognition, a key GMA 12 policy decision was to allow districts to set different DFCs for the portion of an aquifer within their boundaries, as long as the different DFCs could be shown to be physically possible.
+The noteable exceptions are for Post Oak Savannah GCD in the Carrizo Aquifer and for Lost Pines GCD in the Simsboro Aquifer where the other districts over-ruled the DFCs submitted.
 The allowance of different DFCs among the districts is justified for several reasons.
 First, the Texas Water Code Section 36.108(d)(1) authorizes the adoption of different DFCs for different geographic areas over the same aquifer based on the boundaries of political subdivisions.
 The statute expressly and specifically directs GCDs "to consider uses or conditions of an aquifer within the management area, including conditions that differ substantially from one geographic area to another when developing and adopting DFCs for:

-1. each aquifer, subdivision of an aquifer, or geologic strata located in whole or in part within the boundaries of the management area, or
+each aquifer, subdivision of an aquifer, or geologic strata located in whole or in part within the boundaries of the management area, or